Quickstart: Create your first function in Azure using Visual Studio

 In Solution Explorer, right-click the project and select Publish.

-Subscription Choose your subscription The Azure subscription to use.
-Resource Group myResourceGroup Name of the resource group in which to create your function app.
-Choose New to create a new resource group.
-Hosting Plan Consumption plan Make sure to choose the Consumption under Size after you select New to create a serverless plan.
-Also, choose a Location in a region near you or near other services your functions access.
-When you run in a plan other than Consumption, you must manage the scaling of your function app.
-Azure Storage General-purpose storage account An Azure storage account is required by the Functions runtime.
-Select New to create a general-purpose storage account.
-You can also use an existing account that meets the storage account requirements.
+Subscription Your subscription The Azure subscription to use.
+Accept this subscription or select a new one from the drop-down list.
+Resource group Name of your resource group The resource group in which to create your function app.
+Select an existing resource group from the drop-down list or choose New to create a new resource group.
+Hosting Plan Name of your hosting plan Select New to configure a serverless plan.
+Make sure to choose the Consumption under Size.
+When you publish your project to a function app that runs in a Consumption plan, you pay only for executions of your functions app.
+Other hosting plans incur higher costs.
+If you run in a plan other than Consumption, you must manage the scaling of your function app.
+Location Location of the app service Choose a Location in a region near you or other services your functions access.
+Azure Storage General-purpose storage account An Azure Storage account is required by the Functions runtime.
+Select New to configure a general-purpose storage account.
+You can also choose an existing account that meets the storage account requirements.

-Select Create to create a function app and related resources in Azure with these settings and deploy your function project code.
+Select Create to create a function app and its related resources in Azure with these settings and deploy your function project code.

 Test your function in Azure

-?name=<YOUR_NAME>to this URL and execute the request.
+/api/HttpExample?name=Functionsto the base URL and run the request.

 The URL that calls your HTTP trigger function is in the following format:

 Go to this URL and you see a response in the browser to the remote GET request returned by the function, which looks like the following example:

 Other quickstarts in this collection build upon this quickstart.
 If you plan to work with subsequent quickstarts, tutorials, or with any of the services you have created in this quickstart, do not clean up the resources.

 Resources in Azure refer to function apps, functions, storage accounts, and so forth.
 They're grouped into resource groups, and you can delete everything in a group by deleting the group.